What happens on the day

 From the moment you arrive at your donation session, we will guide you through the process, explain what we are doing and answer any questions you may have about becoming a blood donor.

 Before donating blood, please eat regular meals, drink plenty of fluid (non-alcoholic) and avoid vigorous exercise or exertion.

-When you attend your donation session please read our welcome leaflet (pdf) - this explains the importance of blood safety.
+When you attend your donation session please read our donor consent information booklet - this explains the importance of blood safety.
 It's important to read this every time you attend, because advice does change.

 We must give you sufficient information so that you can make an informed choice, on the benefits and risks of donating blood and samples for testing.

 We will provide 500ml of fluid just before you donate.
 By drinking this over about 5 minutes, it will help with your wellbeing during and after donation.

 You will be called for private health screening, where a donor carer will confirm your identity.
-It’s critical that we guarantee an accurate link between you, your Donor Health Check and your donation.
+It’s critical that we guarantee an accurate link between you, your Donor Safety Check and your donation.

 We must ensure that it's safe for you to donate and your donation is safe for a patient to receive.
-We’ll ask some confidential questions based on your completed Donor Health Check.
+We’ll ask some confidential questions based on your completed Donor Safety Check.

 There is a period of time from contact with any infection to detecting markers in the laboratory.
 We trust your honesty when answering these personal questions.
 This will ensure your blood is safe to transfuse to patients.